rob6809/hello-world/README.md

 Configured Jenkins to check out from GitHub, and deploy to test environment.
 Copied the config for the test deploy for use in demo, and deploy environments.
 I used cp for deploy for speed and ease of writing, in a real environment I would likely use either rsync, or scp with preshared keys.

+I then backed up the Jenkins config. so you would have something to work with.
+I was originally going to have Jenkins trigger the backup. but a permissions issue I did not have time to correct pervented this.